Aggregate functions perform an analysis and/or calculation on source data (multiple rows) and return an aggregate value based on that data.

 SUMPRODUCTIF(A2:A9, "2019-02", B2:C9, C2:C9)

 Returns the sum of the squares of numeric values (i.e. multiplying each value by itself) in the given cell range(s) or data array(s).
-You can provide multiple values.
+You may specify multiple values.

 SUMSQ(data, data, ..)